Contributor's Manual

 , and follows the subcommand pattern.

-While we pride ourselves in providing a complete set of CLI commands, this section outlines thoughts on the design of the command line interface for those working on extending it.
+This section outlines thoughts on the design of the command line interface for those working on extending it.

 Extending DTOs for the CLI